Daycare Essentials Checklist: What to Pack for Daycare

 You can just zip from the bottom up.

-Even though this is on the pricey side, this is something I regret not getting because this would have been particularly handy at night or when it’s slightly chilly in the baby’s room.
+Even though these are pricey, I regret not getting them because they would have been particularly handy at night or when it’s slightly chilly in the baby’s room.

 For toddlers: